cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-python-neuron/RecordingCellCompartmentVoltageValues.md

 We wil be using the neuron module with python.
 See [here](README.md) for getting setup.
-Continuing further with tutorial assumes that you have already installed: Python, Anaconda, & NEURON.
+Continuing further with the tutorial assumes that you have already installed: Python, Anaconda, & NEURON.

 The following tutorial can either be completed entering one line of code at a time, or by typing in ALL of the following commands into a Python script and have them all run at once.
 Either way, the Python shell must be launched.